Signs of Arthritis in Dogs

 Ramps and Stairs

 If stairs become too difficult for your dog, you can help by building a ramp so they can still go outside without being carried.
 Alternatives include wheelchair ramps that can be rented by the month for a reasonable sum.

 If stairs are not a problem but jumping onto or down from surfaces is, portable doggy steps are also available to help your dog get up on the couch or bed (you know they get up there when you are out anyway).
 These slip-proof steps can be stored easily when not in use, and then pulled up to the couch or bed when your dog wants to have a nap.

 Managing Canine Arthritis

-For more information regarding canine arthritis, please see this link for the American Kennel Club Canine Health Foundation.
+For more information regarding canine arthritis, please review the website for the American Kennel Club Canine Health Foundation.

 © 2012 Kaili Bisson